Overlapping circles grid

 An overlapping circles grid is a geometric pattern of repeating, overlapping circles of an equal radius in two-dimensional space.
 Commonly, designs are based on circles centered on triangles (with the simple, two circle form named vesica piscis) or on the square lattice pattern of points.

-Patterns of seven overlapping circles appear in historical artefacts from the 7th century BC onwards; they become a frequently used ornament in the Roman Empire period, and survive into medieval artistic traditions both in Islamic art (girih decorations) and in Gothic art.
-The name "Flower of Life" is given to the overlapping circles pattern in New Age publications.
+Patterns of seven overlapping circles appear in historical artefacts from the 7th century BCE onward; they become a frequently used ornament in the Roman Empire period, and survive into medieval artistic traditions both in Islamic art (girih decorations) and in Gothic art.
+The name Flower of Life is given to the overlapping circles pattern in New Age publications.

-Of special interest is the six petal rosette derived from the "seven overlapping circles" pattern, also known as "Sun of the Alps" from its frequent use in alpine folk art in the 17th and 18th century.
+Of special interest is the hexafoil or six-petal rosette derived from the seven overlapping circles pattern, also known as the Sun of the Alps from its frequent use in alpine folk art in the 17th and 18th century.

 Triangular grid of overlapping circles

 The triangular lattice form, with circle radii equal to their separation is called a seven overlapping circles grid.
-It contains 6 circles intersecting at a point, with a 7th circle centered on that intersection.
+It contains six circles intersecting at a point, with a seventh circle centered on that intersection.

 Overlapping circles with similar geometrical constructions have been used infrequently in various of the decorative arts since ancient times.
 The pattern has found a wide range of usage in popular culture, in fashion, jewelry, tattoos and decorative products.